TypicalAM/blog/content/posts/go-generics/index.md

 }
 ```

 But what about if the slice was made of `Snail` objects!?
-As you can probably see there are a lot of things we can apply this operation too and we don't really want to write more code everytime we have a new set of data.
+As you can probably see there are a lot of things we can apply this operation to and we don't really want to write more code everytime we have a new set of data.

 ### Linear searching with generics